aayanamalik/Reaction-Kinetics-Simulator/README.md

   so the implied equilibrium constant is not thermodynamically consistent with ΔH and ΔS
 - The model assumes reaction conditions are isobaric

+## Results

+With a 650 K jacket, UA = 10 W/K gives smooth operation peaking at 671 K. Reducing cooling to UA = 2 W/K causes thermal runaway to 1147 K after 175 seconds.
+A change in a single paramater nearly doubles peak temperature.